Table of Contents

 The authors should disclose all potential conflicts of interest including any research funding, other financial support, and material support for the work, if any exists, in the unblinded full title page.
 If there is a disclosure, the editors, reviewers, and reader can interpret the manuscripts with this understanding.

-5. Correspondence (letter to the editor): Discussion, observations, opinions, corrections, and comments on topics appearing in Journal of EMS Medicine; very brief reports or other items of interest.
-Letters discussing a Journal of EMS Medicine article should be received within 8 weeks of the article's publication.
+- 5. Correspondence (letter to the editor): Discussion, observations, opinions, corrections, and comments on topics appearing in JEMSM; very brief reports or other items of interest.
+Letters discussing a JEMSM article should be received within 8 weeks of the article's publication.
 The original authors will be given the opportunity to reply.
 Letters of political or other topics unrelated to the science of medicine, as well as those containing personal criticisms, will not be published.
 Maximum 500 words, 5 references.

-6. Editorials: Authoritative comments or opinions on controversial matters with significant implications for EMS; or, qualified, thorough analysis and criticism of articles appearing in Journal of EMS Medicine.
+- 6. Editorials: Authoritative comments or opinions on controversial matters with significant implications for EMS; or, qualified, thorough analysis and criticism of articles appearing in JEMSM.
 Maximum 1,500 words.

 B. Reporting Guidelines for Specific Study Designs